solliancenet/microsoft-postgres-docs-project/labs/03_crsw.md

   ![Add a replica.](../media/enable-promote/add-replica.png)

 - Enter the Basics form with the following information.
   - Set the server name.

-It is a best practice to use a naming scheme that will allow you to easily determine what instance you are connecting to or managing.
+  > NOTE: It is a best practice to use a naming convention that will allow you to easily determine what instance you are connecting too or managing and where it resides.

   - Select a location that is different from your primary.
   - Set the compute and storage to what you recorded from your primary.